Eric's Platform

 -

-Small businesses are the backbone of Arizona's economy, but they're being squeezed by mega-corporations that dominate entire industries.
-From the shops along Bell Road to family farms in the West Valley, we need to level the playing field.
+Small businesses are the backbone of our economy, but they're being squeezed to death by mega-corporations that dominate entire industries, and produce F-Tier products that will not last.
+From shops along town halls to family farms in the West Valley, we need to level the playing field before local businesses are a thing of the past.

 - Enforce antitrust laws and break up monopolies